ncn-ends/vps-scaffold/README.md

 - By default, both http and https requests will be accepted.

 #### `--no-domain`
-- Will not ask the user for a domain name prompt.
-- Nginx will be configued with the server's IP as the domain name for the server block.
+- Will not ask the user for a domain name prompt and Nginx will be configued with the server's IP as the domain name for the server block.

-### Assumptions

-- The program assumes that it will be run on root initially.
-- The program does not assign a domain to the Nginx configuration and instead uses the public IPv4 address assigned to the server.
-  - Note: You can just assign a domain to the IP and get it working with http requests, but note that some domains require https when requesting from browsers.
-See HSTS domains list.

 ## Plans

 ### Features

-- Disable root login
 - Allow for multiple domain per server block configuration.